Glokc0ma/SD-Maid-Pro/Explorer.md

 There are a few extra file/directory context actions that are not shown by default, you can enable them here.

 [[[ https://cloud.githubusercontent.com/assets/1439229/14576144/10608e7c-0367-11e6-8f62-689ce0f3392a.png | height = 300px]]](https://cloud.githubusercontent.com/assets/1439229/14576144/10608e7c-0367-11e6-8f62-689ce0f3392a.png)

-## Advanced
-If you enter your email in SD Maids settings, the question marks on the right side of unknown entries become interactive, when tapping them a new window will open and extra window in which you can select one of your installed apps as being the owner of that file.
-Reports are processed manually and I'll update SD Maids definitions are checking the reports.
-SD Maid is and will always be a work in progress, as every day new apps come out :).
-If you see a folder of which you are sure that it belongs to a specific application, and SD Maid does not recognize it, you can report it.
-In the settings you can enter your email, after you have done that you can press the "?" in the Explorer and report it from inside the app.